Magnus Dalpiaz

-Magnus Dalpiaz (born 20 February 2007) is an Austrian professional footballer who plays as a defender for Regionalliga Bayern club Bayern Munich II.
-He is an Austria youth international.
+Magnus Dalpiaz (born 20 February 2007) is an Austrian professional footballer who plays as a defender for Austrian Bundesliga club TSV Hartberg, on loan from Regionalliga Bayern club Bayern Munich II.
+Although Dalpiaz primarily plays as a right-back, he can also play as a left-back and centre-back.
+He is an Austrian youth international.

 Club career

+Bayern Munich

-As a youth player, he played for TSV Neubeuern and TSV Brannenburg, before joining the youth academy of SpVgg Unterhaching in 2016.
+As a youth player, Dalpiaz played for TSV Neubeuern and TSV Brannenburg, before joining the youth academy of SpVgg Unterhaching in 2016.
 Following his stint there, he joined the youth academy of Bundesliga side Bayern Munich in 2019.
 Dalpiaz made five appearances for Bayern Munich II during the 2024–25 season in the Regionalliga Bayern.

+On early 2025, he extended his contract with Bayern Munich until 2028.

-He was one of the players that were called up by Bayern Munich head coach Vincent Kompany, for the 2025 pre-season matches against French Ligue 1 club Lyon, English Premier League club Tottenham Hotspur, and Swiss Super League club Grasshopper, on 2, 7, and 12 August 2025, respectively.
+Dalpiaz was one of the players that were called up by Bayern Munich head coach Vincent Kompany, for the 2025 pre-season matches against Ligue 1 club Lyon, Premier League club Tottenham Hotspur, and Swiss Super League club Grasshopper, on 2, 7, and 12 August 2025, respectively.
+He was a starter for the match against Grasshopper, which Bayern Munich won 2–1.

+Loan to AC Milan

+On 2 February 2026, Dalpiaz moved to Italy and joined Serie A club AC Milan on a six-month loan until the end of the season, with the option to make the move permanent.
+He was initially assigned to their reserve team Milan Futuro.

+Dalpiaz made his debut with Milan Futuro on 8 February 2026, substituting Mattia Cappelletti at the 25th minute of a 1–0 home loss Serie D match against Virtus CiseranoBergamo.
+During his loan-spell he went on to feature with the AC Milan Primavera, starting and playing full-time during a 2–0 home loss Campionato Primavera 1 match against the Cremonese Primavera, on 5 March 2026.

+Loan to TSV Hartberg

+On 24 June 2026, Dalpiaz returned to his homeland and moved to Austrian Bundesliga club TSV Hartberg on a one-year loan, ahead of the 2026–27 season.

 International career

 Dalpiaz is an Austria youth international, having featured with the under-16, under-17, under-18 and under-19 teams.